John Gibson (RAF officer): Return to Europe

-On arrival back in the United Kingdom, Gibson was posted to No. 80 Squadron, which operated the Hawker Tempest.
+On arrival back in the United Kingdom, Gibson was posted to No. 80 Squadron, which operated the Hawker Tempest fighter.
 At the time, the squadron was part of the 2nd Tactical Air Force and was based at Volkel, in the Netherlands.
 It flew operations attacking ground targets of opportunity; transport, bridges and trains.
 On 16 March 1945 he was awarded the Distinguished Service Order in recognition of his "gallantry and devotion to duty in the execution of air operations in the South-West Pacific area".
 By this time, he had flown 382 sorties and accumulated over 660 hours of flying on operations.

 During Operation Varsity, which took place on 24 March, No. 80 Squadron flew in support of the gliders carrying airborne forces as part of the 21st Army Group's crossing of Rhine.
 Leading a group of Tempests targeting German transport, Gibson's aircraft was damaged by flak and he had to make a forced landing.
 Injured in the landing, he had to receive medical treatment in England, ending his active service in the war.

-Gibson was credited with 12 enemy aircraft destroyed, one shared destroyed, two unconfirmed destroyed, one probably destroyed and 11 damaged.
+Gibson was credited with twelve enemy aircraft destroyed, one shared destroyed, two unconfirmed destroyed, one probably destroyed and eleven damaged.